mayashavin/cloudinary-api/docs/url-docs/content/en/usage/transformations.md

 description: 'Supported transformation fields'
 position: 5
 category: Usage
+version: 1
 ---

-To transform and optimize your images and videos on delivery, you can pass the following fields to `options.transformations` in each build url method call.
+To transform and optimize your images and videos on delivery, you can pass the following fields to `options.transformations` in each build url method call or `options` in `Transformer.transform` call.

 <alert type="info">